lnicolus/React-App/README.md

-# Coder Grocery: Final Project for ReactJS course
+# Coder Grocery: Final Project for ReactJS course at CoderHouse

 ## The author and his teachers ✒️
 * **Federico Osandón** - *Teacher at CoderHouse* - [federico-osandon] (https://github.com/federico-osandon)